spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 ## Deleting pages

 If you happen to delete the unnecessary or outdated page from the website, make sure to set up a redirect for it.
-See [Setting up redirects on this page](#setting-up-redirects).
+See [Front matter](##front-matter) to learn how to set up redirects.

 ## Troubleshooting